 Veterinarian Dr. Aaron Smiley made a game-changing discovery eighteen months ago.
-That was when he found mobile telemedicine using Medici (now called Direct Health).
+That was when he found mobile telemedicine using Direct Health (now called Direct Health).
 In the August edition of American Veterinarian, Dr. Smiley details how he has completely transformed the success of his practice by adopting veterinary telemedicine and how other vets can get started.

 New Technology, New Ways of Thinking

 As chief of staff of two busy practices, Dr. Smiley looks for ways to satisfy clients, while being as effective as possible as a vet.
 A couple of years ago, he began to notice a spike in the number of clients reaching out to him by text or on Facebook between regular visits.
-The value of being accessible to clients on their smartphones was quickly becoming apparent and the easy-to-use, secure Medici app was just what Dr. Smiley was looking for.
+The value of being accessible to clients on their smartphones was quickly becoming apparent and the easy-to-use, secure Direct Health app was just what Dr. Smiley was looking for.

 By allowing clients to reach him when questions come up, veterinarians like Dr. Smiley can turn stressful situations around and build stronger relationships with their clients.
 They can also be more attuned to their patient’s health by seeing them more often and in their home environments.